Here Comes the Sun: Recording

-Harrison, Paul McCartney and Ringo Starr recorded the rhythm track at EMI Studios (subsequently Abbey Road Studios) in 13 takes on 7 July 1969.
+Harrison, Paul McCartney and Ringo Starr recorded the rhythm track at EMI Studios (now known as Abbey Road Studios) in 13 takes on 7 July 1969.
 John Lennon did not contribute to the song, as he was recovering from a car crash.
 Towards the end of the session, Harrison spent an hour re-recording his acoustic guitar part.
-He capoed his guitar on the 7th fret resulting in the final key of A major, which was then varispeeded less than a semitone higher.
-He also used the same technique on his 1965 song "If I Needed Someone", which shares a similar melodic pattern.
+He capoed his guitar on the 7th fret, resulting in the final key of A major, which was then varispeeded less than a semitone higher.
+He had also used the same technique on his 1965 song "If I Needed Someone", which shares a similar melodic pattern.
 The following day he taped his lead vocals, and he and McCartney recorded their backing vocals twice to give a fuller sound.

 A harmonium and handclaps were added on 16 July.
 Harrison overdubbed an electric guitar run through a Leslie speaker on 6 August, and the orchestral parts (George Martin's score for four violas, four cellos, double bass, two piccolos, two flutes, two alto flutes and two clarinets) were added on 15 August.
 He also added further acoustic guitar during the 6 and 11 August sessions.
 The master tapes reveal that Harrison recorded a guitar solo in the bridge which was not included in the final mix.

-"Here Comes the Sun" was completed on 19 August with the addition of a Moog synthesizer part.
+"Here Comes the Sun" was completed on 19 August with the addition of a Moog synthesiser part.
 After Harrison had used the Moog on his recent experimental album, Electronic Sound, the instrument had been installed at EMI Studios in August, with assistance from Mike Vickers of the band Manfred Mann, and became an important addition to the sound of the Beatles' final recording project.
-In the description of authors Trevor Pinch and Frank Trocco, writing in their book on the history and legacy of the Moog synthesizer, Harrison uses it throughout "Here Comes the Sun", and the instrument's "increasing brilliance of timbre" on the track serves to convey "the sun's increasing brilliance".
+In the description of authors Trevor Pinch and Frank Trocco, writing in their book on the history and legacy of the Moog synthesiser, Harrison uses it throughout "Here Comes the Sun", and the instrument's "increasing brilliance of timbre" on the track serves to convey "the sun's increasing brilliance".

 The mixing session on 20 August 1969, when the band oversaw the creation of the master tape for Abbey Road, marked the last time that all four Beatles were together in the recording studio.
 At this point, "Here Comes the Sun" was sequenced as the album's opening song.